Grokking Group Multiplication with Cosets

 \subsection{Causal Interventions}

-To rigorously test the properties of the coset circuit, we carefully designed \emph{causal interchange interventions} \citep{geiger2023causal} targeting the properties of different components in the circuits.
-We need to confirm that our model of the circuit serves as a faithful causal abstraction for the behavior of the actual neural circuit.
+To rigorously test the properties of the coset circuit, we carefully designed \emph{causal} experiments to test specific properties of in the circuits.
+We observe a circuit's behavior over the entire data distribution (the full group $S_n$) and we see that our model of the circuit is consistent with the behavior of the true circuit.
+To confirm that our model of the circuit is correct, however, we need to ``break'' the circuit in targeted ways and test that it behaves in the way we predict.
+Neural circuits are complex enough that observational evidence is not enough.
 We aggregated runs over 128 $S_5$ models of different and recorded their average loss and accuracy.
 Initially, over the initial models without intervention, we have accuracy extremely close to 1.

 \paragraph{Embedding Exchange} The left and right embeddings encode different information---membership in right and left cosets, respectively---and cannot be interchanged.
 To test this we intervene to switch the left and right embeddings.
 After the intervention, we observed a significant drop in accuracy to 0 and a rise in loss.
 This aligns with our expectation that the membership is an important property that can't be switched.